franziska-schirrmacher/QuaSI/README.md

 ## Getting started

 ### Store your data
 First, store all your images or volumes in the data folder.
+Each dataset should be stored in indivudual folders, as the framework automatically reads all images or volumes in the denoted input folder in the evaluation script.

-### Set the parameter
+### Set the parameters
 If you wish to adjust the parameter, modify the init files.

 ### Start your evaluation
 State the input and ouput folders in the evaluation scripts as well as the name of the output file.
-You can adjust the mode of the framework
+You can change the mode of the framework to

 * '2d' : denotes image denoising
 * '3d' : denotes volumetric denoising
 * '3dt': denotes volumetric+temporal denoising

+if you want to evaluate the value of the objective function in each iteration step, create a new variable in runEvaluation that stores the second output of the framework (e.g. [f,E] = feval(sprintf('admm%s',mode),g,lambda,mu,omega,alpha,beta,gamma,tol,T_outer,T_inner,patchsize,p);)

 ## Citation